Sociology of the Internet: Digital sociology

 The first scholarly article to have the term digital sociology in the title appeared in 2009.
-The author reflects on the ways in which digital technologies may influence both sociological research and teaching.
-In 2010, 'digital sociology' was described, by Richard Neal, in terms of bridging the growing academic focus with the increasing interest from global business.
+The author reflects on how digital technologies may influence both sociological research and teaching.
+In 2010, 'digital sociology' was described by Richard Neal as bridging the growing academic focus and the increasing interest from global business.
 It was not until 2013 that the first purely academic book tackling the subject of 'digital sociology' was published.
 The first sole-authored book entitled Digital Sociology was published in 2015, and the first academic conference on "Digital Sociology" was held in New York, NY in the same year.

-Although the term digital sociology has not yet fully entered the cultural lexicon, sociologists have engaged in research related to the Internet since its inception.
-These sociologists have addressed many social issues relating to online communities, cyberspace and cyber-identities.
-This and similar research has attracted many different names such as cyber-sociology, the sociology of the internet, the sociology of online communities, the sociology of social media, the sociology of cyberculture, or something else again.
+Although the term digital sociology has not yet fully entered the cultural lexicon, sociologists have conducted research on the Internet since its inception.
+These sociologists have addressed many social issues relating to online communities, cyberspace, and cyber-identities.
+This and similar research has attracted many names, such as cyber-sociology, the sociology of the internet, the sociology of online communities, the sociology of social media, the sociology of cyberculture, or something else again.

-Digital sociology differs from these terms in that it is wider in its scope, addressing not only the Internet or cyberculture but also the impact of the other digital media and devices that have emerged since the first decade of the twenty-first century.
-Since the Internet has become more pervasive and linked with everyday life, references to the 'cyber' in the social sciences seems now to have been replaced by the 'digital'.
+Digital sociology differs from these terms in that it has a broader scope, addressing not only the Internet or cyberculture but also the impact of other digital media and devices that have emerged since the first decade of the twenty-first century.
+Since the Internet has become more pervasive and linked to everyday life, references to the 'cyber' in the social sciences now seem to have been replaced by the 'digital'.
 'Digital sociology' is related to other sub-disciplines such as digital humanities and digital anthropology.
-It is beginning to supersede and incorporate the other titles above, as well as including the newest Web 2.0 digital technologies into its purview, such as wearable technology, augmented reality, smart objects, the Internet of Things and big data.
+It is beginning to supersede and incorporate the other titles above, as well as including the newest Web 2.0 digital technologies into its purview, such as wearable technology, augmented reality, smart objects, the Internet of Things, and big data.